stormdotcom/user-management/README.md

 # User Management System
 ### Nodejs ExpressJS MongoDB
 #### bcrypt | Promise | handlebars | connect-mongodb-session
 a user management system build using MEN stack, user can signup login, with session maintaned in MongoDB  have admin, admin can full control over all users from panel. get a insights from panel, directly block-unblock user from panel.
-Edit user information, add new user, update any users password.
+Edit user information, add new user, update any user's password.
 Logout any particular user as required and logout all users. logout user in same client

 ##### User side view
 ![user](https://user-images.githubusercontent.com/84835379/138567187-614bf20d-14d3-45d2-b85e-bd6270217880.jpeg)